 -Did you know that after you open escrow, you're allowed to inspect the property to make sure nothing is wrong with it?

-Fun Fact: When it comes to Los Angeles Real Estate, 1 out of every 3 accepted offers never close.
+go to site Fun Fact: When it comes to Los Angeles Real Estate, 1 out of every 3 accepted offers never close.
 Most of these cancellations can be attributed to mishandled surprises during the escrow process.

 Being comfortable with the whole process before you write your first offer can: